activeldap/activeldap/doc/text/tutorial.md

-When an object just belongs to an object, `:foreign_key` is used instead of `:many`.
-The first matched object is treated as the belonged object.
+When an object just belongs to an object, `:foreign_key` is used instead of `:many` and the attributes swap meaning:
-`:foreign_key`, like `:many`, is treated as "related object's attribute name".
+`:primary_key` specifies the "related object's attribute name" while `:foreign_key` specifies the "own attribute name".

 Relation is resolved by searching entries of `:class_name` class objects with `:primary_key` attribute value.
 Search target attribute for it is `:foreign_key`.
+The first matched object is treated as the belonged object.
 The `primary_group` method in the above example searches `Group` objects with `User` object's `gidNumber` value as `Group` object's `gidNumber` value.